HarshitJain2103/SnapShare/README.md

 - User A receives a pop-up prompt:
   - _“User B wants to access your clipboard.
 Allow?”_
 - If approved:
-  - Data transfer begins immediately
+  - Data transfer begins immediately and both users are notified
-  - If denied: Nothing is shared
+  - If denied: Nothing is shared and user B is notified "Access Denied!"

 ---